MankeyX/DirectXHook/README.md

 # DirectXHook
-A tool for logging models to use in ESPs or simple wallhacks
+A tool for logging models so that the information can later be used in ESPs or simple wallhacks